henrylevesque/AI_Assisted_Analysis_Tool/README.md

 ## How to Use

 1. **Export from Zotero**: Export the collection you want to analyze from Zotero as a CSV or Excel file.
-2. **Run the Tool**: Use the provided code to run the AI analysis on the exported file.
+2. **Run the python files**: Use the provided python code to run a specific AI analysis on the exported file (eg. methods, results, location).
 3. **Analyze Results**: The tool will process each item in the bibliography, using Ollama to extract specific data from the bibliographic items.
 The code uses replication to account for any potential errors, employing a consensus-based approach to pull data from the bibliographic items.
+4. **Aggregate AI Results for Consensus**: Run the ai_response_aggregation.py file to aggregate the ai responses and get the result of the consensus and a rating for how strong the consensus is.

 ## Flow Diagram